Troy House: Architecture and description

 The house is very large, "three bays deep but no less than thirteen bays wide", in a style that was very modern for the date of design, "a hipped roof over a regularly fenestrated block."
 The architectural historian John Newman notes its "ducal scale".
 Some 19th-century authors wrongly attributed the design of the house to Inigo Jones.
 However the Monmouth antiquarian Charles Heath doubted the attribution in 1804, writing, "The house is said to have been built by Inigo Jones but I do not think the report well founded".
 The historian William Coxe, writing in his An Historical Tour In Monmouthshire in 1801, was also sceptical; "It does not reflect much credit on the taste of that eminent architect, having a long, straggling front, and being built in so low a situation as to exclude all prospect from the habitable apartments."

 Local historian Keith Kissack described the house as "not very impressive externally" but the interior contains "three good-quality, typically Jacobean decorated ceilings."
-John V. Hiling, in his study The Architecture of Wales: From the first to the twenty-first century, describes Troy as "austere and bleak".
+John B. Hilling, in his study The Architecture of Wales: From the first to the twenty-first century, describes Troy as "austere and bleak".
 The building once contained much wood panelling from Raglan Castle but this was subsequently removed to Badminton House.
 Troy is a Grade II* listed building.
 The walled garden has a separate Grade II* listing.
 A barn in the adjacent courtyard, and the lodge and gates at the head of the drive all have their own Grade II designations.
 The gardens and grounds have their own Grade II* listing on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.